MicrosoftDocs/learn/learn-pr/wwl-azure/configure-azure-dns/includes/4-create-zones.md

 Take a moment to review some important characteristics about DNS zones.

-- Within a resource group, the name of a zone must be unique.
+- Within a resource group, the name of a DNS zone must be unique.

-   By providing a unique name when you create a new zone, Azure ensures that the DNS zone doesn't already exist in the resource group.
+   By providing a unique name when you create a new DNS zone, Azure ensures that the DNS zone doesn't already exist in the resource group.

-- Multiple zones can have the same name, but the zones must exist in different resource groups or in different Azure subscriptions.
+- Multiple DNS zones can have the same name, but the DNS zones must exist in different resource groups or in different Azure subscriptions.

-- When multiple zones share the same name, each zone instance is assigned to a different DNS name server address.
+- When multiple DNS zones share the same name, each DNS zone instance is assigned to a different DNS name server address.

 - The Root/Parent domain is registered at the registrar and then pointed to Azure DNS.